Change.org: United States

 After the 2016 United States presidential election, in which Donald Trump was declared President-elect of the United States, there were mass protests.
 As part of these protests, one California man started a petition on November 10, 2016, calling for electors in states that Trump won to become faithless electors and cast their vote for Hillary Clinton at state Electoral College meetings.
 The petition acquired over 4 million signatures by November 14, 2016, only four days after it started.
 By November 23, 2016, it had gotten 4.5 million signatures.
 The petition ultimately failed when, on December 19, 2016, Trump officially gained the presidency with 304 electors.
-The petition closed with 4.9 million signatures, the highest in the platform's history, until March 5, 2019, when it was surpassed by a petition opposing Article 13 of the proposed Directive on Copyright in the Digital Single Market, which held the #1 spot for a while.
+The petition closed with 4.9 million signatures, the highest in the platform's history, until March 5, 2019, when it was surpassed by a petition opposing Article 13 of the proposed Directive on Copyright in the Digital Single Market, which held the #1 spot until 2020.

-On November 3, 2017, following sexual assault claims against actor Kevin Spacey, Netflix fired the actor.
+On November 3, 2017, Netflix fired Kevin Spacey, following sexual assault claims against the actor.
 It stalled the production of the sixth and final season of the television series in which Spacey starred on the network House of Cards.
 Following Spacey's dismissal, a petition created on November 2, 2017, calling for Spacey to be replaced by actor Kevin James began gaining many supporters.
 After its inception, the petition gained media notability, obtaining 50,000 supporters within eight days.

 In the wake of the Logan Paul suicide video controversy, user "... - .- -.-- .- .-.. .. ...- ." ("stay alive" in Morse code) created a petition entitled "Delete Logan Paul's YouTube Channel", receiving more than 720,000 signatures.
 While numerous other petitions have been made for the same purpose, they have yet to obtain as much attention.
 No action was taken.

 On July 14, 2019, an online petition titled "The Immediate Halt to the Construction of the TMT Telescope" was posted on Change.org in protest against the Thirty Meter Telescope.
 The petition gathered over 278,000 signatures.

-On May 30, 2020, a petition titled "Justice for George Floyd" was created after George Floyd, an unarmed African-American man murdered by police, led to mass protests.
+On May 30, 2020, a petition titled "Justice for George Floyd" was created after unarmed African-American George Floyd was murdered by police, leading to mass protests.
 The petition earned over 19 million signatures, making it the most signed petition in the platform's history, surpassing the Article 13 opposition petition over a year earlier.

 During the Depp v.
 Heard defamation trial, a petition was created to remove actress Amber Heard from her role as Mera in Aquaman and the Lost Kingdom.
 It gained 1.5 million signatures within a month of its creation in November 2020 and has since surpassed 4.6 million signatures after the trial was live-streamed publicly in May 2022.